 Pests and Diseases

-Carrot Motley Dwarf Disease, this requires two viruses to be present at the same time.
+Carrot Motley Dwarf Disease requires two viruses to be present at the same time.
 This presents as stunted growth and red or yellow leaves.
 This article is written by the UC IPM program.

 Powdery Mildew- appears as powdery coatings on the stalks.
-This fungal disease, can travel by air and is aided by hight humidity.
+This fungal disease can travel by air and is aided by high humidity.
 This can be treated with fungicides if identified quickly.